Home » Dessert » Old Fashioned Candy Cane Fudge

 • Crush Candy Canes Carefully.
 Place candy canes in a zip-top bag and crush them with a rolling pin for even pieces; smaller bits work best for mixing in, while larger pieces are perfect for decoration.

 • Add Extract Last.
-Stir in the peppermint extract after removing the mixture from heat to preserve its flavor and prevent it from evaporating.
+Stir in the peppermint extract after removing the mixture from the heat to preserve its flavor and prevent it from evaporating.

 • Line Your Pan.
 Use parchment paper to line your pan for easy removal and cleanup; this also helps you get nice, clean edges when cutting the fudge.